aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/configuring-smtp-servers/customizing-smtp-headers-and-footers/_index.md

 ---
-title: How to Add Email Footer & Customize SMTP Headers in Java
+title: How to Add Email Footer & Customize SMTP Headers in Java with Aspose.Email
 linktitle: Customizing SMTP Headers and Footers with Aspose.Email
 second_title: Aspose.Email Java Email Management API
 description: Learn how to add email footer and customize SMTP headers in Java, create email message java, and personalize branding with Aspose.Email.